-The SDSs are readily available to all employees during their work shifts.
-Employees can review SDS for all hazardous chemicals used at this workplace.
-The SDSs specific to each department are available in the skills labs and are centrally located for all departments in the Dean of Education Office located on the Ground Floor of the Campus.
-The Dean of Nursing may also maintain a copy of the SDSs for the Nursing program.
+SDSs are readily available to all employees during their work shifts.
+Employees can review SDSs for all hazardous chemicals used at this workplace.
+The SDSs specific to each department are available in the skills labs that are centrally located for all departments in the Dean of Education's or the Campus President's Office.

 The SDSs are updated and managed by the designated supervisor.
-If a SDS is not immediately available for a hazardous chemical, employees can obtain the required information by contacting the Program Director, the Dean of Nursing, the Dean of Education or the Campus President who will either supply this information or will contact the authorized employee who has the required information.
+If a SDS is not immediately available for a hazardous chemical, employees can obtain the required information by contacting the Program Director, Dean of Education or the Campus President who will either supply this information or will contact the authorized employee who has the required information or take other action(s) to obtain this information.